 Stores Were Commercial and Social Centers in Great Smokies

 While money did change hands in the store, barter was a common practice.
-Will Messer's store in Little Cataloochee accepted eggs and honey in exchange for coffee, sugar, salt, and other "store-bought" supplies.
+Will Messer's store in Little Cataloochee accepted eggs and honey in exchange for coffee, sugar, salt, and other supplies.
 In 1900, a dozen eggs (worth 16 cents) could be traded for a pound of coffee.
 Messer also extended credit in his store, often carrying a neighbor's account for up to twelve months.
 In the Sugarlands community, children earned cash by gathering nuts and berries and taking them to James Bohanon's store in nearby Fighting Creek.

 But in the 1900s, the barter economy was waning.
 Farmers were rapidly becoming consumers, not just producers.
 With cash in their pockets from selling crops, people began to yearn for more of life's luxuries.

 General stores often had post offices, which made sending away for items not available locally easier.
 By the 1890s, an amazing variety of merchandise could be ordered from the Montgomery-Ward or Sears & Roebuck catalogs.
 After the introduction of Rural Free Delivery (RFD) in 1896, products could be sent directly to homes via the mail service.

 Industrialization in the form of logging and mining also changed the general store.
 The numerous logging companies that found their way into the forests of the Smokies offered employment to the local men and women.
 The company store provided them with a place to spend their wages.
 The general store was either combined with, or replaced by the company store or commissary.